NNc31/OneLine/README.md

 ## Chat features

-- **End-to-end encrypted attachments.** Files are encrypted in the browser with a random per-file key.
+- **End-to-end encrypted chunked attachments.** Files are split into 4 MB chunks and encrypted in the browser with a random per-file key.
-  The ciphertext blob is uploaded directly to MinIO via short-lived presigned URLs.
+  The ciphertext is uploaded directly to MinIO via short-lived presigned URLs.
   Image previews are rendered inline from decrypted blobs.
+  A daily per-participant upload quota and a server kill switch guard against abuse.
+Drag-and-drop and clipboard paste supported.
 - **Self-destruct messages.** Each chat can set a TTL (minutes/hours/days).
   The frontend filters expired messages on render.
 A backend removes them and their attachment objects in MinIO periodically.
 - **Presence with typing indicators.** Heartbeats over STOMP.
 Stale participants drop after a configurable window.

 ## Stack

-- Java 21, Spring Boot 4.0, Spring Security, Spring WebSocket (STOMP)
+- Java 25, Spring Boot 4.0, Spring Security, Spring WebSocket (STOMP)
 - Hibernate ORM 7, Postgres 16, Flyway 11, Redis 7, MinIO
 - Bucket4j (Redis-backed), Micrometer + Prometheus
 - Thymeleaf, minimal CSS, self-hosted `@stomp/stompjs`
+- Optional GraalVM native image build.
+See [`docs/NATIVE.md`](docs/NATIVE.md)

 ## Running locally

-Requirements: Docker and a Java 21 JDK.
+Requirements: Docker and a Java 25 JDK.

 1. Clone the repo and `cd` into it.
 2. Run the following to start Postgres, Redis, MinIO and OneLine.